 6.9.1 Wind Energy Generating Systems

-generating Loyalist Township supports the development of wind energy systems for electricity production as a source of renewable energy for the economic and environmental benefit of the municipality and the Province.
+Loyalist Township is home to wind energy system developments.
+Wind energy generating systems for electricity production can be Loyalist Township supports the development of wind energy systems for electricity production as a source of renewable energy for the economic and environmental benefit of the municipality and the Province.

 Definitions